-He was only 32 when he died but if, as the old saw goes, only the good die young, then Tiger Flowers could not have escaped his fate.
+He was only thirty-two when he left this world but if, as the old saw goes, only the good die young, then Tiger Flowers could never have escaped his fate.
 If ever there was a man of virtue and integrity to be found within the squared circle, it was Theodore Flowers, the son of religious, God-fearing parents, a man who had to turn his cheek many times outside of the ring, such being the plight of any black man in America at that time.
 But no one could ever mistake Flowers’ kindness and godly ways for weakness; this was a born warrior who fell in love the moment he first laced up a pair of hitting gloves, a boxer who competed an astonishing 141 times in less than a decade.

 Flowers was from Atlanta, but it was the legendary fight city of Philadelphia that introduced to fisticuffs the man who would go on to become one of boxing’s greatest ever southpaws.
 Young Theodore had travelled to “The City Of Brotherly Love” during World War I to work in the shipyards and more or less by chance, he wandered into a gym which happened to be owned by no less a boxing luminary than Philadelphia Jack O’Brien, who, as it happened, was not prejudiced and allowed men of any colour or creed to train there.
 The former light heavyweight champion of the world was impressed with the younger man’s natural talent and encouraged him to keep training.